rankun203/ShadowsocksStayAlive/README.md

 Install the cron task:

-1. Check for necessary edit for 'cron.config' then copy everything out.
+1. Check for necessary edit for 'restart_ssserver.sh', 'cron.config'.
+2. Copy 'cron.config' content out.
-2. Edit the crontab task file and paste in
+3. Edit the crontab task file and paste in

   ```
   crontab -e